Phisomni/InkSprout_DB_App/README.md

 can delete things below

-# MySQL + Flask Boilerplate Project
+# MySQL + Flask Project

-This repo contains a boilerplate setup for spinning up 3 Docker containers:
+This repo contains a setup for spinning up 3 Docker containers:
 1. A MySQL 8 container for obvious reasons
 1. A Python Flask container to implement a REST API
 1. A Local AppSmith Server